AditiScripts/Cutpoint-Agent/README.md

 scenario - an editing workflow has a human-authored script on one side and raw machine timings on the other - and it makes the two sources genuinely independent artifacts rather than two views of the same Whisper output.

+Two of the twelve planted cases did not behave as intended.
+The run-on at 0:20-0:26 was meant to have no pause at the sentence boundary, but I left a 0.42s gap, so it became a weak-evidence case that the agent kept (after re-analysis) rather than a clean rejection.
+And the breath at ~1:12 falls inside a 3.16s silence window; the agent happens to cut before it, at 71.62s, but only because the punctuation pointed there - it has no way to detect the breath itself.